Coroner (band): Reunion

 In March 2005, talks of a reunion were in the works, but later retracted.
 The main reason was that neither Marky, Ron, nor Tommy had the time it would require to do this properly, and also that none of them liked to "reheat things, except spaghetti sauce."
-In June 2010, however, Coroner announced that they would reunite for next year's installments of Maryland Deathfest, Hellfest Summer Open Air and Bloodstock Open Air.
+In June 2010, however, Coroner announced that they would reunite for next year's installments of Maryland Deathfest, Hellfest and Bloodstock Open Air.
 The band was asked if they were planning to write a new album.
 Guitarist Tommy Vetterli replied, "you know, making a new album is kind of difficult...
 (Pause) Well, you never know.
 Maybe after four or five shows we'll get into it and say, 'Hey!
 Let's do an album!'
 Nobody knows what's going to happen.
 We don't have a master plan".

 In April 2011, drummer Marky Edelmann was asked why Coroner decided to reunite after their 15-year break up.
 He replied, "It was a total trip; it was really like a time warp.
 It was totally strange.
 Sometimes you could play the songs automatically; it was still somehow programmed.
 It was really funny; your arms go left and right, and you don't know why.
 'Oh, wow, that's why.
 I have to hit this cymbal right now.'
 [Laughs] So that was really quite a trip.
 It makes me feel like being [brought] back [in time] 15 years or more.
 And I missed playing drums, totally.
 That was also something I'm very happy about now — to just play drums."
 Marky also stated that a new Coroner album was not in the cards, but he also stated that the band could reissue their back catalog.

 In June 2011, Vetterli told RadioMetal.com that Coroner has been recording shows for a future live album and also plan to release a career spanning DVD in the future.
 Asked about new material, he mentioned that they might record one song or two.
 Tommy also stated that if Coroner makes a new album he would have to "try to convince" Marky and Ron and would not do it without them.

 On 12 February 2014, drummer Marky Edelmann announced that he would be leaving Coroner at the end of the month, citing a disinterest in new material, as opposed to Broder and Vetterli.
 On 24 May 2014, Diego Rapacchietti was announced as the new drummer for Coroner.